-- e) The Town shall promote the supply of new affordable housing in a variety of locations, dwelling types and tenures.
-The Town may require an applicant to provide an appropriate amount of affordable housing through the secondary plan process, with specific details of the methods used to provide affordable housing to be determined as part of the Secondary Plan approvals process. - f) The Town, in partnership with York Region, shall ensure the provision of 2,250 purpose built rental housing units within the planning horizon of this Plan.
-The Town will also promote the provision of affordable housing units, as follows: - i.
-25 percent of new housing units outside of Regional Centres and MTSAs, as identified on Schedule 2; and, - ii.
-35 percent of new housing units within Regional Centres, as defined by the York Region Official Plan and the Town's two Major Transit Station Areas, identified on Schedule 3D. - g) The Town, in partnership with York Region, may become directly involved in the supply of affordable housing through land acquisitions, development partnerships, and potentially, financial incentives.
+- c) The Town shall promote the supply of new affordable housing in a variety of locations, dwelling types and tenures.
+The Town may require an applicant to provide an appropriate amount of affordable housing through the secondary plan process, with specific details of the methods used to provide affordable housing to be determined as part of the Secondary Plan approvals process. - d) The Town, in partnership with York Region, shall ensure the provision of 2,250 purpose built rental housing units within the planning horizon of this Plan.
+The Town will also promote the provision of affordable housing units, as follows: - 25 percent of new housing units outside of Regional Centres and MTSAs, as identified on Schedule 2; and, - 35 percent of new housing units within Regional Centres, as defined by the York Region Official Plan and the Town's two Major Transit Station Areas, identified on Schedule 3D. - e) The Town, in partnership with York Region, may become directly involved in the supply of affordable housing through land acquisitions, development partnerships, and potentially, financial incentives.
 Further, the following planning strategies may be considered by the Town in an effort to achieve affordable housing objectives: - Promote higher density housing forms, where housing is more affordable due to reduce per unit land costs, within Strategic Growth Areas.
 Higher density housing forms should include a range of unit sizes; - ii.
-Encourage the development of smaller dwelling units, where housing is considered more affordable due to lower construction costs: - iii.
-Encourage the inclusion of affordable housing units within subdivisions and larger scale developments; - iv.
-Develop educational materials to increase awareness of innovative and non- traditional housing models that make home ownership more affordable; and, - v.
-Ensure that the provisions of the Zoning By-Law are sufficiently flexible to permit a range of innovative housing types and sizes, including Additional Residential Units, cohousing, communal housing, and life-lease housing. - vi.
-Promote higher density housing forms with a range of unit sizes along local corridors and Regional Arterial Roads. - h) The following strategies shall be considered by the Town, in partnership with York Region, in an effort to incentivize the provision of barrier-free and/or affordable housing in a timely manner: - Consider affordable housing as a priority use for surplus Town-owned and/or Region- owned land, and work with all levels of government to make surplus land available to providers of affordable housing at little, or no cost; - ii.
-Provide targeted relief from development, planning, permit, and other fees normally
+Encourage the development of smaller dwelling units, where housing is considered more affordable due to lower construction costs; - iii.
+Encourage the inclusion of affordable housing units within subdivisions and larger scale developments;

-- charged for projects that provide affordable housing; - iii.
+- iv.
+Develop educational materials to increase awareness of innovative and nontraditional housing models that make home ownership more affordable; and, - v.
+Ensure that the provisions of the Zoning By-Law are sufficiently flexible to permit a range of innovative housing types and sizes, including Additional Residential Units, cohousing, communal housing, and life-lease housing. - f) The following strategies shall be considered by the Town, in partnership with York Region, in an effort to incentivize barrier-free and/or affordable housing: - Consider affordable housing as a priority use for surplus Town-owned and/or Regionowned land, and work with all levels of government to make surplus land available to providers of affordable housing at little, or no cost; - Provide targeted relief from development, planning, permit, and other fees normally charged for projects that provide affordable housing; - iii.
 Apply for government grants and/or subsidies, including land dedication, that will reduce overall development costs; - iv.
 Inform the development community of government grants available to encourage the creation of affordable housing; - v.
 Streamline the approvals process for projects that provide affordable housing; - vi.
 Reduce parking requirements and/or parkland dedication requirements for projects that provide affordable housing; - vii.
-Prioritize affordable housing projects for the allocation of municipal service infrastructure capacity; - viii.
-Identify affordable housing as a Community Benefit to qualify for potential financial incentives provided under the Community Benefits By-law and/or carry out a Community Improvement Plan and provide financial incentive programs to qualifying projects. - ix.
-Prioritize the use of public lands for affordable housing, and emergency and transitional housing including areas well serviced by transit; and, - x.
-Encourage the development industry to: - > Show flexibility in design and construction choices for new developments; and, - ➤ Identify approaches and locations for affordable housing early in the development process.
+Prioritize affordable housing projects for the allocation of municipal service infrastructure capacity; and, - viii.
+Identify affordable housing as a Community Benefit to qualify for potential financial incentives provided under the Community Benefits By-law and/or carry out a Community Improvement Plan and provide financial incentive programs to qualifying projects.